nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 446
 00:27:27,773 --> 00:27:30,797
-[SPEAKER_05]: that will need to get signed off for
+[SPEAKER_05]: that will need to get signed off from

 447
 00:27:30,777 --> 00:27:34,662